 3. Review.
 Groups representing utility customers, such as AARP, can review the company’s proposal, possibly objecting to some costs or drafting an alternative proposal.

 4. Action.
 Groups such as AARP can get involved in the rate case in two ways:

 a.
 By formally asking to participate in the case: testifying, providing expert testimony and negotiating on behalf of residential customers.

 b.
 By participating informally: organizing volunteers and encouraging customers to raise their voices.

 5. Hearings.
 The utility commission holds public hearings where members of the public can testify or submit written comments to express their ideas and opinions.

 6. Decision.
 Finally, the utility commission reviews the information and makes its decision.

 In order to ensure you pay only what is fair and reasonable for reliable service, AARP and our utility watchdog volunteers get involved in rate cases across the country.
 Here are a few in which we’ve been fighting for you:

-In California: Just last month, AARP California fought a $4.9 billion rate increase from Pacific Gas and Electric.
+In California: In August, AARP California fought a $4.9 billion rate increase from Pacific Gas and Electric.
 The state’s volunteer utility watchdogs rallied and more than 15,000 people sent a request for no rate increase to the California Public Utility Commission.
 While rates will still go up, the amount was decreased by more than half.